Ad Blocker Detected

 One thing to understand about Craftsman engines.
 They are not Briggs ripoffs or Honda Clones.
 These winterized engines are designed and manufactured to specific standards for Craftsman and the North American Snowblower market.
 They are made by one of the world’s largest engine manufactures, not some fly-by-night garage and tent operation.
-Parts are readily available through This engine manufacture also works with other brands you know and trust like Harley Davidson, Cub Cadet and MTD to deliver high quality engines and components.
+Parts are readily available through This engine manufacturer also works with other brands you know and trust like Harley Davidson, Cub Cadet, and MTD to deliver high-quality engines and components.

-Just like the Bosch starter in your car these motors are licensed from the manufacture so that Sears can put the Craftsman name on it.
+Just like the Bosch starter in your car these motors are licensed from the manufacturer so that Sears can put the Craftsman name on it.

 So What makes a Craftsman Snow Blower Engine one of the best on the market today?